 The following artefact categories are in scope of this Policy:

-Technical Artefacts: Technical specifications and other technology and architecture-related artefacts published as part of the Peppol Architectural Framework, such as the Peppol BIS (Business Interoperability Specifications), and associated validation artefacts and code lists defining compliance criteria for Peppol Services offered to the market.
+Technical Artefacts which are the specifications and other technology and architecture-related artefacts published as part of the Peppol Architectural Framework, such as the Peppol BIS (Business Interoperability Specifications), and associated validation artefacts and code lists that define the compliance criteria for Peppol Services offered to the market.

-Internal Regulations and Operational Procedures which are necessary to regulate use of the Peppol Network, hereinafter collectively referred to as “governance policies and/or procedures” or simply “policies and/or procedures.
+Internal Regulations and Operational Procedures which are necessary to regulate use of the Peppol Network, hereinafter collectively referred to as “governance policies and/or procedures” or simply “policies and/or procedures”.

-Agreements between the main actors responsible for the use of the Peppol Network: The Peppol Authority Agreement and the Service Provider Agreement.
+Agreements between the main actors responsible for the use of the Peppol Network, the Peppol Authority Agreement and the Service Provider Agreement.

-Principles of Decision making
+Principles of Decision Making

-Decisions are taken by the appropriate governance bodies in the manner and for the issues that are foreseen in the present chapter.
+Decisions are taken by the appropriate governance bodies for the issues that are foreseen in the present section.

-Escalation paths are provided for all decisions, in order to ensure transparency and accountability
+Escalation paths are provided for all decisions, in order to ensure transparency and accountability.

 All decisions must be justified at all levels, particularly when a request is rejected or a previous decision is overturned.

-Provisions for Technical Artefacts

-Overarching governance provisions
+Overarching Governance Provisions

-All technical artefacts in the Peppol Architectural Framework must be subject to a controlled lifecycle management process respecting the provisions outlined in this Policy.
-The artefact lifecycle includes the following stages, all of which are subject to provisions in this Policy, and which may be collectively referred to by using the term “change and release management” or simply “change management”.
+All artefacts in the Peppol Interoperability Framework are subject to a controlled lifecycle management process respecting the provisions outlined in this Policy.
+The lifecycle includes the following stages, all of which are subject to the provisions in this Policy, and which may be collectively referred to using the term “change and release management” or simply “change management”:

 Introduction of a new artefact